rossmc/light-parallax-scroll/README.md

 It simply scrolls elements at different speeds/direction in relation to the rest of the DOM.
 Four parallax effects have been defined in the script but more can easily be added as you need them.

-Have a look at the demo [here](http://rossmchugh.com/demos/light-parallax-scroll/ "Light Parallax Scroll").
+Have a look at the [demo here](http://rossmchugh.com/demos/light-parallax-scroll/ "Light Parallax Scroll").
 And for more information see my [blog post](http://rossmchugh.com/lightweight-parallax-scrolling/).

-You may also wish to **add smooth scrolling** to your site to give it a nicer effect, I followed [this method](http://bassta.bg/2013/05/smooth-page-scrolling-with-tweenmax/ "Smooth page scrolling with TweenMax").
+You may also wish to **add smooth scrolling** to your site to give it a nicer effect, I followed [this method with TweenMax](http://bassta.bg/2013/05/smooth-page-scrolling-with-tweenmax/ "Smooth page scrolling with TweenMax").

 #### Set Up
 Add the script to the head section of your html doc.
 It requires jQuery.